Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 Instead, they are considered stray species that occasionally migrate from their southern habitats into the area.

-And the best part, their unique appearance, and behavior make them a sight to behold for butterfly enthusiasts and nature lovers alike.
+The best part is that their unique appearance and behavior make them a sight to behold for butterfly enthusiasts and nature lovers alike.

 27. Northern Cloudywing

-These types of butterflies in Vermont have a brownish-black upper wing with a row of white spots on the edge, while their lower wings are a pale grayish-brown with small white spots.
+These types of Vermont butterflies have a brownish-black upper wing with a row of white spots on the edge, while their lower wings are pale grayish-brown with small white spots.

 Northern Cloudywings are usually found in wooded areas and are particularly active during summer.
-They prefer to feed on nectar from flowers such as goldenrod, thistles, and asters.
+They prefer to feed on nectar from flowers such as goldenrods, thistles, and asters.

 They also serve as a food source for birds and other predators.
 The Northern Cloudywing is a beautiful and important species in Vermont’s butterfly population.